 This audio-descriptive tour is available on a handheld device which may be requested at the North Information Desk in Emancipation Hall.
 Visitors can also download the tour to their personal device from the Capitol Visitor Center website.

 Coin-Operated Public TTYs

 All public tours of the Capitol are accessible.
 Individuals with disabilities may also take a tour tailored to their individual needs, provided by the OCAS.
-The OCAS provides tours Monday through Friday, between 9:00 a.m. and 4:30 p.m.
 Tours last approximately one hour.
 Walk-up tours are accommodated as staff availability permits.
-Tours can be arranged in advance through a Senator's or Representative's office.
+Tours can be arranged in advance by contacting OCAS directly or through a Senator's or Representative's office.